Docky37/alerts/readme.md

 - the administrative firestation endpoint that can be used for CRUD operations on address - FireStation associations (since v0.2);

-- the endpoints OPS#7 'comunityEmail/{city}' and OPS#3 'phoneAlert/{firestation}' (since v1.0).
+- the endpoints OPS#7 'comunityEmail/{city}' and OPS#3 'phoneAlert/{firestation}' (since v1.0);

-- the administrative medicalRecord endpoint to perform CRUD operations on MedicalRecord (since v1.1).
+- the administrative medicalRecord endpoint to perform CRUD operations on MedicalRecord (since v1.1);

-- OPS#1 endpoint allows user to get the list of persons covered by a given fire station and the dissociated count of adults and children covered (since v1.2).
+- the OPS#1 endpoint allows user to get the list of persons covered by a given fire station and the dissociated count of adults and children covered (since v1.2);

-- the administrative endpoints integration tests (for firestation, person, medicalRecords) and increase JaCoCo covering rate by adding unit tests (PersonMappingTest and missed branches in existing tests), since v1.21.
+- the administrative endpoints integration tests (for firestation, person, medicalRecords) and increase JaCoCo covering rate by adding unit tests (PersonMappingTest and missed branches in existing tests), since v1.21;

-- OPS#2 ChildAlert that provides a list of children (first name, last name, age) and a list of adults living at a given address (since v1.3).
+- the OPS#2 ChildAlert that provides a list of children (first name, last name, age) and a list of adults living at a given address (since v1.3);

-- a bugfix in update methods of person and medicalRecord administrative endpoints (v1.3.1).
+- a bugfix in update methods of person and medicalRecord administrative endpoints (v1.3.1);

+- a rewrited OPS#1 'firestation' endpoint, and improvement of OPS#2 'chilAlert' and added OPS#4 'fire' and OPS#5 'flood' endpoints (v1.4);

 It also contains actuators (health, info & metrics).